raulchedrese/nova-elixir-ls/README.md

 # Elixir Language Server for Nova

 This extension adds advanced support for Elixir features.
 It is powered by elixir-ls.
-It is currently experimental and you are likely to encounter some bugs.
+It is currently experimental.
+Please report any issues you run into.

-## Current Features:
+## Supported Features:

-- Format code on save (working)
 - Go-to-definition (working)
 - Reporting of build warnings and errors (working)
 - Documentation lookup on hover (working)
 - Dialyzer analysis (working)
 - Code completion (working)
+- Format code on save (experimental)
-- Find references (working)
+- Find references (experimental)
-- Debugger support (planned)

 ## Acknowledgements